 Individuals can apply to join the Society in one of four categories: Full, Technical, Early Career or Associate, and subject to the current membership requirements

-Applications are subject to review by the Society office and/ or the Professional Practice Committee.
+Applications are subject to review by the Society office and/ or the Professional Practice and Development Committee.

 Once membership has been granted, the member has access to the current Society membership benefits, including voting rights at meetings.